energyhub/secretly/README.md

 $ secretly env | grep BAZ
 BAZ=mysecretpassword
 ```
 In addition, it's possible to specify multiple namespaces by separating them with commas in the `SECRETLY_NAMESPACE` variable.
+If a parameter is defined in multiple namespaces, the parameter from the right-most entry in the comma separated list of namespaces will be returned.

 ```bash
 $ secretly env | grep APP